hvrt-vcs/hvrt/README.md

     right way to do things.
 Making rebasing easy encourages doing things the wrong way.
 If someone wants to do things the wrong way, they will need to do it by subverting the system.
-For example, by exporting one or many patches of that branch and then applying the patch(es) in a separate branch.
+For example, by exporting one or many patches or snapshots of that branch and then applying the patch(es) in a separate branch.
 Although it is possible, it is ugly and difficult to do things this way, and it should be, because rebasing is almost always the wrong way to do it.
 Not being able to rebase should also [encourage better commit